equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 Only thing from a security prespective that you need to be worried about is wheather your internet connection is secure.
-Yes we all have `https` websites but even that stuff can be hacked and you would be supprised how many websites are misconfigured to send your cookie even if accesed from `http` That's the sys-adming dude is so paranoid each time you are mentioning that "you will be working from coffee place down the road next Tuesday".
+Yes we all have `https` websites but even that stuff can be hacked and you would be supprised how many websites are misconfigured to send your cookie even if accessed from `http` That's the sys-adming dude is so paranoid each time you are mentioning that "you will be working from coffee place down the road next Tuesday".